 The Mahakirau Forest Estate comprises almost 600 hectares of native forest divided into 24 private properties with introduced animal and plant controls.
 Each site is covenanted with the QEII National Trust (560ha) or with Thames Coromandel District Council (16ha).
 Mahakirau Forest Estate is bounded on three sides by the Department of Conservation (DOC) managed land – with the Manaia Kauri Sanctuary to the south and the Coromandel State Forest to the east and west.
 Most of the estate is recognized in the Protected Natural Area Programme (PNAP) and forms a Recommended Area for Protection (RAP) that is contiguous with areas administered by DOC.

-The Mahakirau Forest Estate Society Incorporated (MFESI) has been established since 2001 to act as a united legal entity, and the society has been undertaking pest control (to protect and restore biodiversity) on behalf of all lot owners.
-The land owner group has been, and continues to be, a highly motivated and active group of individuals driven by the desire to protect and enhance the Coromandel and New Zealand’s natural environment, and in particular its threatened species.
+The Mahakirau Forest Estate Society Incorporated (MFESI) has been established since 2001 to act as a united legal entity, and the society has been undertaking pest control (to protect and restore biodiversity) on behalf of all member landowners.
+The group has been, and continues to be, a highly motivated and active group of individuals driven by the desire to protect and enhance the Coromandel and New Zealand’s natural environment, and in particular its threatened species.

 The Mahakirau Forest Estate has been ranked as holding “outstanding wildlife value”, including the extremely rare Coromandel striped gecko, Hochstetter’s and Archey’s frogs, North Island kaka and North Island brown kiwi, alongside significant indigenous vegetation.
 Helms butterflies, painted cave weta, longfin eel and kokopu spp. have also all been found in the estate.
 There are strong resident populations of kereru, tui, bellbird, fantail, tomtit, silver eye, grey warbler, kingfisher, morepork and shining cuckoo.